clinging

 feathers brush against a hooked bur, the small bird's strength is not

+sufficient to get free from the tenacious plant.
+The plant employs a hook-and-loop system to latch seed heads onto passers-by for dispersal and was the inspiration for Velcro.
 We have some patches of burdock growing in Sam Smith Park, especially on the outer headlands near the beavers' winter lodge.
 On your walks, keep a look out for trapped birds and please attempt to gently release them.

 No comments: